w3f/Grant-Milestone-Delivery/deliveries/imbue_network_milestone_1.md

 We also did a tremendous amount of work to make it seamless to launch the collator using docker/polkadot-js so every single member of our community can launch the entire chain with very little technical knowledge

-Finaly, We have shared a demo of the full flow [here](https://imbuenetwork.medium.com/imbue-mvp-demo-33d6c3e29856)
+Finally, We have shared a demo of the full flow [here](https://imbuenetwork.medium.com/imbue-mvp-demo-33d6c3e29856)